WordPress ETag bug

 probably by improving my URL structure and judicious instructions

-in my robots.txt; the latter ultimately requires a more intelligent
+; the latter ultimately requires a more intelligent

 dissemination mechanism, perhaps the way Usenet does things or